YuriManna/Project_2-1_Group16/README.md

 To run the Quarto game, follow these simple steps:

+### Phase 1:
 1. **Download the Quarto-Phase1.jar:** You can find the Quarto-Phase1.jar file in the project's repository.

 2. **Open a Terminal (Linux/macOS) or Command Prompt (Windows):** Navigate to the directory where you downloaded the Quarto-Phase1.jar file.

 3. **Run the JAR File:** Use the following command to run the Quarto game:

-If you would like to test the AI agents, you can run them directly from these files:
-- PlayMinimax.java for Human vs Minimax model
-- PlayBaseline.java for Human vs baseline (random) model
 ```bash
 java -jar Quarto-Phase1.jar
 ```

 Make sure to replace `Quarto-Phase1.jar` with the actual filename if it's different.
 This command will start the Quarto game, and you can begin playing!

+### Phase 2:
+You can simply run the application from the App.java file. (src>main>java>com.quarto>)

+If you would like to test the AI agents, you can run them directly from these files:
+- PlayMinimax.java for Human vs Minimax model
+- PlayBaseline.java for Human vs baseline (random) model

 ## How to Play Quarto